Bachelor's degree in Astronomy; possible admission for a Bachelor's degree in Physics or Applied Physics.

 A Master's degree in Astronomy is a gateway into a wide world of science and technology.

-Students in the program are trained by astronomers from the world-renowned Kapteyn Astronomical Institute, a centre leading on astronomical research on galaxy formation and evolution, cosmology, neutron stars and black holes.
+Students are trained by astronomers from the world-renowned Kapteyn Astronomical Institute, a centre leading in astronomical research on galaxy formation and evolution, cosmology, star and planet formation, neutron stars and black holes.

-The two-year curriculum connected to the Master's degree can be tailored according to the interests and capabilities of the student.
-The wide range of options include the possibility to focus on observational astronomy, theoretical astronomy, astronomical instrumentation and informatics, or astronomy teaching.
+The two-year curriculum of the Master's degree can be tailored according to your own interests and capabilities.
+The wide range of options include the possibility to focus on observational astronomy, theoretical astronomy, astronomical instrumentation and informatics, data science or astronomy teaching.

 Fees and funding